top of page

 In addition we are told that if you want to become godly you must train yourself for godliness.
 We have to make a decision to train ourselves.
 We don’t automatically become spiritual mature without putting in the effort to achieve maturity.
 We must determine daily to be proactive in engaging in various spiritual disciplines.
 We need to saturate our soul with scripture, silence our thoughts in meditation, stimulate our minds with scripture memory and still ourselves with supplication to grow in godliness.
 Without these we cannot flourish in our faith.

 Finally, our text presents the product of our efforts.
 Our training conforms us into the image of Christ.
-It’s profits supersede the benefits of physical exercise, which is valuable in this life.
+Its profits supersede the benefits of physical exercise, which is valuable in this life.
 But, spiritual exercise is beneficial for this life and the one to come.
 So take every measure to gain godliness.
 It has eternal benefits.

 Recent Posts